pymc-devs/pytensor/doc/optimizations.rst

 Optimizations
 ==============

-Pytensor applies many kinds of graph rewrites, some of which can be considered "optimizations":
+PyTensor applies many kinds of graph rewrites, some of which can be considered "optimizations":
  * simplifying and standardizing the form of the expression graph (e.g.  :term:`merge`, :term:`add canonicalization` ),
  * reducing the maximum memory footprint (e.g. :term:`inplace_elemwise`),
  * increasing execution speed (e.g. :term:`constant folding`).